The Nature and History of Aikido

 It helps to be in reasonable physical shape, but this is not a requirement.
 As you continue to practice, you will begin to achieve increased flexibility and balance, and better breathing.

 There are no contracts or long-term fees at Capital Aikikai.
 New students are entitled to three free classes.
-After that, you would have to pay either a daily mat fee ($10 for each day you practice) or a monthly membership fee ($80 per month).
+After that, you would have to pay either a daily mat fee ($15 for each day you practice) or a monthly membership fee ($80 per month).
 If you plan to practice more than twice a week, the monthly rate will probably be more practical.
+You can pay online using our payments page.

 Aikido is a martial discipline for training the mind and spirit.
 Aikido does not stress competition, but emphasizes a win-win situation that helps develop a spirit of harmony and cooperation, mutual respect and consideration for others.